open-company/developer-onboarding/README.md

 1. At this point, any other developer that sees the PR should do the review, assigning themself with the reviewer field, removing the "ready for review" label, and labeling it with "reviewing".
 The reviewer reviews the code and performs QA, repeating the steps provided in the PR description *and* thinking critically about what additional QA steps may have been missed by the assignee.
 1. Now the usual back and forth commences between the assignee and the reviewer consisting of questions, comments, ideas, requests, suggestions and changes.
 NB: Reviews are about the code, not about the people, as an assignee, try to remain objective and not take anything from the reviewer personally, and as a reviewer, be kind and stay focused on the code.
 1. Once the code is in a place that both the assignee and reviewer are happy with it, it is the assignees responsibility to merge the PR and get the code deployed into production.
 Any special notes on deployment steps or dependencies should be included in the PR for the reviewer.

+## Getting Started

+Prospective users of [Carrot](https://carrot.io/) should get started by going to [Carrot.io](https://carrot.io/).
+The following local setup is **for developers** wanting to do development on the OpenCompany platform.

+There are two main ways to approach development on the OpenCompany platform.
+You can focus on a single service in isolation, making changes to it and relying on tests to validate correctness, or you can get a full system running locally.
+Either approach is fine, it just depends on the scope of the change you are attempting as to which approach to choose.

+To work on a service in isolation, follow the directions in the README of the respective repository.
+If you need help determining which repository contains the aspect of the platform you'd like to change, feel free to reach out to the core development team via GitHub.

+To get a full development system running with all the core services, follow the steps in the [Getting Started Guide](./GETTING-STARTED.md).

 ## Tools